PeptidesDNA

 Can I reuse needles for peptide injections?

 No. Needle tips bend on first contact with skin, making each subsequent injection more traumatic and creating micro-abrasions that are entry points for bacterial infection.
-A 2023 meta-analysis found needle reuse multiplied lipohypertrophy risk 3.2 times.
-Use a new needle for every injection.
+Reuse is also one of the two habits most consistently linked to lipohypertrophy, the pad of scarred fat that builds under a favoured injection site.
+Use a new needle every time.
 A 100-count box of insulin syringes costs roughly $15.

 What is bacteriostatic water and why does it matter for peptides?